Lucas-Correa/Churn-in-Sparkfy/README.md

 In sparkfy there are paid level users (premium account) and free tier level users.
 In the paid level, a user can stream music without advertisements between songs.
 The main goal here is to predict the premium accounts more likely to cancelled it's subscription.

-The available data base is composed by the user log action whitin the stream plataform.
+The available data base is composed by the user log action whitin the stream platform.
 Actions like play next song, like or deslike a song, add friends are organized among sessions Id's in sequencia timestamps.

-The full dataset size is 12GB which require the use of big data frames in a cloud computing service like pyspark and Amazon Web Service, which were the ones used.
+The full dataset size is 12GB which require the use of big data work frames like Spark in a cloud computing service like Amazon Web Service, which were the ones I used.

 ## 2. How to Start
 This Git has a jupyter noteook containing: